dbaunda/tasty-taters/README.md

-# Tasty Taters Menu
+# Tasty Taters

 ```
-Tasty Taters Menu, with a frontend built in React & Redux and a backend built in Django API.
+Tasty Taters , with a frontend built in React & Redux and a backend built in Django API.
 ```

 ## Live Demo